google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/patterns.md

 Responsive web design patterns are quickly evolving, but there are a handful of established patterns that work well across the desktop and mobile devices.

 Most layouts used by responsive web pages can be categorized into one of five
-patterns: mostly fluid, column drop, layout shifter, tiny tweaks and off canvas.
+patterns: mostly fluid, column drop, layout shifter, tiny tweaks, and off canvas.
 In some cases, a page may use a combination of patterns, for example column drop and off canvas.
 These patterns, originally identified by [Luke Wroblewski](http://www.lukew.com/ff/entry.asp?1514), provide a solid starting